Audience (R)Evolution is a four-stage program to study, promote and support successful audience engagement and community development models.

 As effective audience engagement and community development efforts increase around the country, many theatres have expressed the need to implement strategies that more closely align with their communities.
 To circumvent working in isolation, and to encourage knowledge sharing across the field, TCG believes that the way forward is through collaboration with audiences, community partners, and peer theatre organizations.
 To accomplish this effort, Round Two of Audience (R)Evolution will focus on cohort-building by helping theatres to share knowledge while partnering on new strategies and models for audience engagement and community development via two distinct initiatives:

 Travel Grants of up to $7,500 will allow teams of TCG Member Theatre staff and community stakeholders to observe effective audience engagement programs and to consult with professionals who can advise on strategies to deepen relationships with communities served by their theatre.
 These grants are intended to serve as a catalyst for deeper field-wide relationships between Applicant Theatres and those being observed.

-Cohort Grants between $25,000 to $200,000 each will allow teams of three or more organizations, one of which must be a TCG Member Theatre and serve as the Project Leader.
-Cohorts should share similar needs and interests to implement audience engagement and community development strategies together.
-Each cohort can be based on budget size, region, aesthetic, or other common interests.
+Cohort Grants in the amount of $25,000, $75,000, and $200,000 will allow teams of three or more organizations, to design and implement audience engagement and community development strategies together.
+Cohorts should share similar or complementary goals for their strategies, which could include similar budget size, regional needs, mission, aesthetic, or other common interests.
 These grants are intended to have a seismic impact on the participating theatres, as well as the field at large, by building audiences for theatre through projects that lead to new, more frequent, and increased theatre attendance.
-(Guidelines and Applications to be released in Fall 2015)

 At the core, this round of the program supports risk-taking, reflection, experimentation, and collective action towards implementing new engagement strategies which will help theatres sustain and grow attendance and demand.